singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #230.
 6.10    Solution  2: You can run an additional day of testing to check digit 3 in a different way.
 But again, be very careful about  edge cases here.
 - #231.
 10.11   Note that if you ensure the peaks are in place, the valleys will be, too.
 Therefore, your iteration to fix the array can skip over every other element.
 - #232.
 9.8     If you generate URLs randomly, do you need to worry about collisions (two documents with the same URL)?
 If so, how  can you handle this?
 - #233.
 6.8     As a first approach, you might  try something  like binary search.
 Drop it from the 50th floor, then the 75th, then the 88th, and so on.
-The problem is that if the first egg drops at the 50th floor, then you'll need to start dropping the second egg starting from the 1st floor and going up.This could take, at worst, 50 drops (the 50th floor drop, the 1st floor drop, the 2nd floor drop, and up through the 49th floor drop).
+The problem is that if the first egg drops at the 50th floor, then you'll need to start dropping the second egg starting from the 1st floor and going up.
+This could take, at worst, 50 drops (the 50th floor drop, the 1st floor drop, the 2nd floor drop, and up through the 49th floor drop).
 Can you beat this?
 - #234.
 8.5     If there's duplicated work across different recursive calls, can you cache it?
 - #235.
 10.7    Would a bit vector help?
 - #236.
 9.6     Where would it be appropriate to cache data or queue up tasks?
 - #237.
 8.1     We multiply the values when it's "we do this then this".
 We add them when it's "we do this or this".
 - #238.
 7.6     Think about how you might record the position of a piece when you find it.
 Should it be stored by row and location?
 - #239.
-6.2     To calculate the probability of winning the second game, start with calculating the probability of making the first hoop,the second hoop, and not the third hoop.
+6.2     To calculate the probability of winning the second game, start with calculating the probability of making the first hoop, the second hoop, and not the third hoop.
 - #240.
 8.3     Can you solve the problem in O(log N)?
 - #241.
-6.10    Solution 3: Think  about each test strip as being a binary indicator for poisoned vs. non­ poisoned.
+6.10    Solution 3: Think  about each test strip as being a binary indicator for poisoned vs. non-poisoned.
 - #242.
-5.4     Get Next: If you flip a 1 to a Oand a Oto a 1,it will get bigger if the 0->1 bit is more signifi­ cant than the 1->0 bit.
+5.4     Get Next: If you flip a 1 to a 0 and a 0 to a 1, it will get bigger if the 0->1 bit is more significant than the 1->0 bit.
 How can you use this to create the next biggest number (with the same number of 1s)?
 - #243.
 8.9     Alternatively, we could think about doing this by moving through the string and adding left and right parens at each step.
 Will this eliminate duplicates?
 How do we know  if we can add a left or right paren?
 - #244.
 9.6     Depending on what assumptions you made, you might even be able to do without a database at all.
 What would this mean?
 Would it be a good idea?
 - #245.
 7.7     This is a good problem to think about the major system components or technologies that would be useful.